 4:00 PM (1.0 PDH)

-Presented by Mr. Lyndon Muse with MAPEI
+Presented by Mr. Kevin Irwin with NCFI Polyurethanes

 5:00 PM (1.0 PDH)

-Presented by Mr. David A. Eastwood, P.E., and Mr. John Wang, Ph.D. with Geotech Engineering and Testing
+Presented by Mr. David Eastwood, P.E., D.GE, DFE, BC.GE, C.A.P.M., F.FPA, F.ASCE, D.M.GHBA with Geotech Engineering and Testing

 BIO: Mr. Eastwood has practiced consulting engineering for about 48 years, serving in key technical project management and administrative roles.
 His specialties are in geotechnical, environmental, materials, and geoforensic engineering.
 Mr. Eastwood's experience in these functions includes a wide range of project types, ranging from public infrastructure, public works, municipal work, industrial facilities, and commercial developments to waste disposal facilities, power plants, dams, marine terminals, and underground storage tank contamination studies.